jaanga/terrain3/readme.md

 ## Concept

-There are many apps for creating 2D maps.
+There are a great many apps for creating 2D maps.
 There are a few quite sophisticated apps for creating 3D maps.
 See Links of Interest below.

-There, are, however few ways to get going with mapping if you are an entry level coder
+There are, however, few ways to get going with 3D mapping if you are an entry level coder.

-There are many ways of linking and embedding maps from remote servers in your web page, but few ways of doing so with all sceripts and data on a static server.
+There are a great many ways of linking and embedding maps from remote servers into web pages.
+There are, however, few ways to get going with all scripts and data on a static server.